 Pickles Can Be Bad For You

-Pickles give you probiotics and antioxidants but they have too much sodium and sugar.
-A 4 in. pickle meets 47% of your daily sodium quota, while a 3 in. gherkin meets 17–25% of the sugar quota.
-It's easy to have one too many, but when you do, pickles raise your blood pressure and blood sugar and even put you at risk of stomach cancer.
-If you have hypertension, diabetes, kidney or heart disease, and gastritis, limit intake and focus on fresh veggies.
-This also holds for kids, however healthy.
+While pickles give you probiotics and antioxidants, it takes just 3 pickles (4") to cross your daily sodium quota, while 4–6 gherkins (3") cross the sugar quota.
+It's easy to have one too many, but when you do, pickles raise your blood pressure and blood sugar.
+Years of eating too many pickles can even put you at risk of stomach cancer.
+If you have high BP, diabetes, kidney or heart disease, and gastritis, limit intake and focus on fresh veggies.

 In most cases, the pickling process involves the addition of a brine solution.
 So, like many preserved foods, pickles are very high in sodium.